rronzano/Spinal_premotor_interneurons_controlling_antagonistic_muscles_are_spatially_intermingled/README.md

 **Ronzano_et_al_2022_Supp.Rmd** file contains the code to generate the html version of the supplementary figures.
 **functions_intermingled.R** file contains all the functions used by the R markdown code to generate the figures.

-The variable "**R**" (chunk 2) sets the number of replicates for bootstrap analysis.
-By default, R is set to 100 replicates to run the code faster.
+The variable "**R**" (chunk 2) sets the number of replicas for bootstrap analysis.
+By default, R is set to 100 replicas to run the code faster.
 To generate the figures of the manuscript, R was set at 5000 (see methods section) and R was also set at 5000 to generate the file "Ronzano_et_al_2022.html" on this repository.

 The variable "**bin**" (chunk 2) sets the number of contour for the density plots